dbos-inc/dbos-transact-ts/CONTRIBUTING.md

 ### To contribute code, please follow these steps:

-1. Fork the the github repository to your own account.
+1. Fork this github repository to your own account.

 2. Clone the forked repository to your local machine.